ksrebrev/portfolio/README.md

 # Kristiyan Srebrev's portfolio

-Well, I've created this portfolio as open-source with MIT license meaning you just can't sell it.
+I've created this portfolio as `open-source` with [MIT license](https://github.com/ksrebrev/portfolio/blob/main/LICENSE) meaning you just can't sell it.
 Feel free to fork the repo and create your own.

 ## Available Scripts